vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

 # How do I evaluate segmentation methods with information retrieval metrics?

+The first step in many analyses of acoustic communication is to segment audio into units of analyis, as discussed in [#1](#1) and [#2](#2).
-This how-to walks through using metrics from information retrieval to evaluate segmentation methods.
+This how-to walks through using metrics from information retrieval to evaluate methods for segmenting audio.

-We will compare two algorithms that take as input a :class:`vocalpy.Sound`, and return as output :class:`~vocalpy.Segments`.
-The :class:`vocalpy.Segments` class represents a set of line segments, with each segment having a starting index and length (or, equivalently, a start time and a stop time).
-One of the goals of this how-to is to show you how using the :class:`vocalpy.Segments` class makes it easier for you to evaluate segmentation algorithms.
+We will compare two algorithms that take as input a {py:class}`vocalpy.Sound`, and return as output {py:class}`~vocalpy.Segments`.
+The {py:class}`vocalpy.Segments` class represents a set of line segments, with each segment having a starting index and length (or, equivalently, a start time and a stop time).
+One of the goals of this how-to is to show you the ways that using the {py:class}`vocalpy.Segments` class makes it easier for you to evaluate segmentation algorithms.

++++

+## Background

-The goal of our evaluation is to get a measure of how close the segments are to a ground truth segmentation, produced by a human annotator.
-In this case, the human annotator used a Graphical User Interface (GUI) to clean up segments that were returned by one of the algorithms we will look at.
-So it shouldn't be too surprising if that algorithm in particular does a pretty good job of getting close to the ground truth segmentation.
+The goal of our evaluation is to get a measure of how close the segments from an algorithm are to a segmentation created by a human annotator.
+We will call the annotation created by the human annotator the *ground truth* or *reference* segmentation, and we will call the output of an algorithm the *hypothesis*.
+In this case, the human annotator used a Graphical User Interface (GUI) to clean up segments produced by one of the algorithms we will look at.
+So it shouldn't be too surprising if that algorithm in particular does a pretty good job of getting close to the ground truth.
 The algorithm in question is :func:`vocalpy.segment.meansquared`.
-This algorithm is used by a Matlab GUI `evsonganaly` originally developed by Evren Tumer in the Brainard Lab, as used in [Tumer Brainard 2012](link).
-The version of the algorithm built into VocalPy is adapted from the Python implementation in the `evfuncs` package.
+This algorithm is used by a Matlab GUI `evsonganaly` originally developed by Evren Tumer in the Brainard Lab, as used in [Tumer Brainard 2007](https://www.nature.com/articles/nature06390).
+The version of the algorithm built into VocalPy is adapted from the Python implementation in the [`evfuncs` package](https://github.com/NickleDave/evfuncs).

-* talk about energy here -- plot energy and show threshold?

-* define "information retrieval" and the metrics? reference the papers that we reference in the docstrings?
++++

+### Energy-based methods for segmenting audio

+The algorithms we will look at here all work in basically the same way: they start by computing some measure of the [*energy*](https://en.wikipedia.org/wiki/Energy_(signal_processing%29) of an audio signal, then they set a threshold on that energy, and finally they find all the periods above that threshold.
+The periods above the threshold become the segments returned by the algorithm.
+There are other methods for segmenting audio, for example those discussed in [3]_ and [4]_, but here we will just consider those that threshold energy.

++++

+### Information retrieval metrics

+The metrics we will use to evaluate segmentation are adapted from the field of [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval).
+Broadly speaking, this field builds systems to retrieve information, e.g. a program that lets a user query a database of documents (think Google Search).
+Methods for evaluating these systems have been borrowed by related fields, and by machine learning more broadly.
+For example, one can also conceive of querying a dataset of audio, as is done in [music information retrieval](https://musicinformationretrieval.com/), and information retrieval metrics have been adapted to evaluate the segentation of audio.
+See for example the segmentation metrics in the [`mir_eval`](https://craffel.github.io/mir_eval/#module-mir_eval.segment) package.

 What we want to understand is the role that different parameters play in the algorithm.
 To understand

-talk @ clean-up

 To understand the role of these parameters, we will evaluate the output of :func:`vocalpy.segment.meansquared` with and without the clean-up parameters.
 We will also compare with another algorithm that simply sets the threshold to the average of the signal.